- Career Development

 - Virtual Internship Experience

-online.
-Interns contribute to projects while working remotely, completing the majority
+Interns contribute to projects while working remotely.
+From campus, they complete

-of their work and interacting with co-workers, clients, and supervisors from campus.
+the majority of their work and interact with co-workers, clients, and supervisors.

-match opportunities with strong candidates.
-Internships opportunities may include
+for partner organizations, helping match opportunities with strong candidates.
+Internships

 - Public Relations/Marketing

 - Arts Administration